 Track 1: the cardholder name, account number (PAN), expiration date, bank ID (BIN), and several other numbers the issuing bank uses to validate the data received.

 Track 2 contains all of the above information except for the cardholder’s name.
 Most credit card payment systems use Track 2 to process transactions.

 The Card Verification Value (CVV) is a 3-digit number encoded on Visa credit and debit cards.
 CVV is stored within the card's magnetic stripe, if available, or it can also be stored in the chip of a smart credit or debit card.

 A magnetic stripe reader, also called a magstripe reader, is a hardware device that reads the information encoded in the magnetic stripe located on the back of a plastic badge.

-The writing process, which is called flux reversal, leads to a change in the magnetic field that is detected by the magnetic stripe reader.
+The writing process, called flux reversal, causes a change to the magnetic field detected by the reader.
 The Stripe on a Credit Card The stripe on the back of a credit card is a magnetic stripe, often called a magstripe.